-Our City is home to a vibrant and culturally-diverse population, with a large proportion of the residents aged under 18 years old.
-We are committed to upholding children's rights and, in particular, to making City of Canterbury Bankstown a child-friendly City.
-Our aim is for children and young people to be active participants in the community, where they are acknowledged as equal citizens and where their opinions are valued.
+Our City is home to a vibrant and culturally-diverse population, with a large proportion of the residents aged under 18-years-old.
+We are committed to upholding children's rights and, in particular, to making the City of Canterbury Bankstown a child-friendly City.
+Our aim is for children and young people to be active participants in the community, where they are acknowledged as equal citizens, and where their opinions are valued.

-In order to inform future planning and continue developing our City in child-friendly ways, we needed to assess the current status of our children's overall wellbeing, encompassing health, safety, learning and development, leisure and participation.
+In order to inform future planning and continue developing our City in child friendly ways, we needed to assess the current status of our children's overall wellbeing.
+This encompasses their health, safety, learning and development, leisure and participation.

-Our Child Friendly CB City Report and Report Summary in child friendly language outline what we found, and how you think we can make our City a more child-friendly place.
+Our Child Friendly CBCity Report and Report Summary in child friendly language, outlines what we found and how community members believe we can make our City a more child friendly place.

-The report identifies those areas where we are doing well and areas where improvements can be made, as well as some areas that require more data.
+The Report identifies those areas where we are doing well, areas where improvements can be made, as well as other areas that require more data.

-Children here in the City are already doing well in many ways, and we are dedicated to ongoing monitoring of and reporting on their wellbeing.
-We look forward to a future where all children are healthy, developing and learning well, feel safe, enjoy plenty of natural outdoor spaces and opportunities for leisure, and are able to participate in their communities.
+Children in our City are already doing well in many ways, and we are dedicated to the ongoing reporting and monitoring of their wellbeing.
+We look forward to a future where all children are healthy, and are developing and learning well.
+In becoming a child friend City, we strive to allow our children to feel safe, enjoy plenty of natural outdoor spaces and opportunities for leisure, and participate freely within communities.